RobbGar/Assunta_DeliveryApp/README.md

 An Application for food delivery

 I made this App for a local event I really care about during summer 2020.

-It was made in a hurry so the code is definitely not perfect.
+It was the first time I used this framework and it was also made in a hurry so the code is definitely not perfect.